Some wonderful women I know home school. Then there’s me: I car school. And, while driving in circles has been my life, it is also becoming my legacy.

 You see, I’ve always prayed with my children when we drive.
 But, one year, I decided that the kids and I were going to do something more as we rode along.
 I proposed that we work on Scripture memory every day on the way to school.
-By the end of that school year, we had memorized over 30 Scripture passages.
+By the end of that school year, we had memorized and talked about over 30 Scripture passages.
 Those morning carpools were well spent, for sure!

 The next year, we reviewed the prior year’s verses, to make sure they stuck in our brains.
 We drove along, saying the verses, working to remember the references and right wording.
 All the kids, who were early elementary to middle-school aged at the time, participated.